libxsmm/libxsmm/documentation/libxsmm_mm.md

 Since the library is binary compatible with existing GEMM calls (BLAS), these calls can be replaced at link-time or intercepted at runtime of an application such that LIBXSMM is used instead of the original BLAS library.
 There are two cases to consider:

-* An application which is linked statically against BLAS requires to wrap the 'sgemm_' and the 'dgemm_' symbol (an alternative is to wrap only 'dgemm_'), and a special build of the libxsmm(ext) library is required (`make WRAP=1` to to wrap SGEMM and DGEMM, or `make WRAP=2` to wrap only DGEMM):
+1. An application which is linked statically against BLAS requires to wrap the 'sgemm_' and the 'dgemm_' symbol (an alternative is to wrap only 'dgemm_'), and a special build of the libxsmm(ext) library is required (`make WRAP=1` to wrap SGEMM and DGEMM, or `make WRAP=2` to wrap only DGEMM):
 `gcc [...] -Wl,--wrap=sgemm_,--wrap=dgemm_ /path/to/libxsmmext.a /path/to/libxsmm.a /path/to/your_regular_blas.a`
-Relinking the application as shown above can often be accomplished by copying, pasting, modifying the linker command, and then re-invoking the modified link step.
+    * Relinking the application as shown above can often be accomplished by copying, pasting, modifying the linker command, and then re-invoking the modified link step.
 This linker command may appear as console output of the application's "make" command (or a similar build system).
-The static link-time wrapper technique may only work with a GCC tool chain (GNU Binutils: `ld`, or `ld` via compiler-driver), and it has been tested with GNU GCC, Intel&#160;Compiler, and Clang.
+    * The static link-time wrapper technique may only work with a GCC tool chain (GNU Binutils: `ld`, or `ld` via compiler-driver), and it has been tested with GNU GCC, Intel&#160;Compiler, and Clang.
 However, this does not work under Microsoft Windows (even when using the GNU tool chain), and it may not work under OS&#160;X (Compiler&#160;6.1 or earlier, later versions have not been tested).
-* An application which is dynamically linked against BLAS allows for intercepting the GEMM calls at startup time (runtime) of the unmodified executable by using the LD_PRELOAD mechanism.
-The shared library of LIBXSMM (`make STATIC=0`) allows to intercept the GEMM calls of the application:
+2. An application that is dynamically linked against BLAS allows to intercept the GEMM calls at startup time (runtime) of the unmodified executable by using the LD_PRELOAD mechanism.
+The shared library of LIBXSMM (`make STATIC=0`) can be used to intercept GEMM calls:
 `LD_PRELOAD=/path/to/libxsmmext.so ./myapplication`

 **NOTE**: Using the same multiplication kernel in a consecutive fashion (batch-processing) allows to extract higher performance, when using LIBXSMM's native programming interface.